BIO9200 - Molecular evolution

 10 credits overlap with BIO4200 - Molecular Evolution

 Lectures and molecular lab/computer lessons is given intensive in weeks 46-50.
-Attendance to the first lecture is mandatory.

 As the teaching involves laboratory and/or field work, you should consider taking out a separate travel and personal risk insurance.
 Read about your insurance cover as a student.